So you want to become an executive coach — but you’re getting overwhelmed with all the conflicting information about programs and certifications.

 6. Brown University’s Leadership and Performance Coaching Certification

-Yes — you can go to college to become a certified executive coach!
+Yes — you can go to college to study certified executive coaching!

 Brown University has partnered with ACT Leadership to offer its Leadership and Performance Coaching Certification Program.

-If you value the college experience, this is a great option.
+If you prefer a college experience, this is a great option.

 How Much Does an Executive Coaching Certification Cost?